codymichaud/codymichaud/README.md

 ### Hey there! 👋

-- 🔭 I’m currently working on a Lifestyle Blog and Dev Company website.
 - 🌱 I’m a graduate of the Full Stack Bootcamp at University of Washington.
 - 🌱 I’m currently a Front End Developer with Ascendco Health.
 - 📫 How to reach me: cody.r.michaud@gmail.com